-Loving Lord, guide those who govern us and their advisors that they may adopt policies that will bring us safely through this pandemic.
-Give them the courage and wisdom to do what is right whether or not it is popular or politically expedient.
-We ask a special blessing upon the NHS, keyworkers and scientists as they strive to heal us and keep us safe.
-Help them cope with the enormous demands that are being put upon them and protect them in their work.
+Lord of power and might, guide those who govern us and their advisors to adopt policies that will bring us safely through these challenging times and meeting the needs of vulnerable groups.
+Give them the courage and wisdom, so they do what is right, whether or not it is popular, to set aside self-interest for the wellbeing of all.